AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 </tbody>
 </table>

-Here is a sample of a dashboard with a bar chart, pie chart and a gauge with default font altered by the default node in a theme:
+Here is a sample of a dashboard with a bar chart, pie chart and a radar with default font altered by the default node in a theme:

 {sample :width 690 :height 380}AS\_Themes\_04{sample}